 #2: Daily long-term use of PPIs can lead to several serious problems

-Unless informed by their physician, most patient believe that the medications recommended by their physician will do no harm.
+Unless informed by their physician, most patients believe that the medications recommended by their physician will do no harm.
 Unfortunately, that is not the case with PPIs, and most physicians never mention those potential dangers to daily long-term PPI users.
 Here are Dr. DeMeester’s comments in his article.

 For those with frequent symptoms, however, doctors often prescribe Proton Pump Inhibitors (PPIs), a drug class that includes Nexium, Prilosec and Prevacid, to name a few popular brands.
 Though the warnings on the over-the-counter label and in all promotional ads state these pills should be used for a maximum of 14 days during any year, many patients continue on their prescribed medication for months or years without understanding or learning the risks.

 These PPI pills reduce or eliminate the symptoms of GERD by blocking the stomach’s production of acid, which when reflux into the esophagus causes heartburn.
 While these pills provide for short-term and temporary relief, blocking the body’s production of acid on a daily basis has its downside.
 The FDA warns that the long-term use of PPIs is associated with decreased calcium absorption, leading to bone fractures, decreased absorption of magnesium leading to hypomagnesaemia and heart arrhythmias, increased incidence of pneumonia, and increased incidence of Clostridium difficile infections.